FDSN/miniSEED3/definition.rst

 .. _field-12:

 :12: UINT32: **Length of data payload**.
 Length, in bytes, of data
      payload starting in field 15.
-If no data payload, set this value to 0.
+If no data payload is present, set this value to 0.
+Note that no padding is permitted in the data record itself, although padding may exist within the payload depending on the type of encoding used.

 .. _field-13: